-Rates usually include Continental breakfast, a lavish spread of breads and pastries, cheeses, eggs any-which-way, fresh fruit and juices, and strong coffee or teas.
+Rates usually include Continental breakfast and airport transfers.
 Rates do not include a discretionary seven per cent service charge.

 Take afternoon tea under the pergola on one of the roof terraces, or at a table set amid its many flower-filled urns.
 The view stretches out to the Atlas Mountains.
 Perfumed with orange-blossom, honeysuckle and rose, the rooftop ’s set for snoozy summer cocktail hours.